pridkett/gitminer/README.md

 Project configuration is controlled through the `configuration.properties` file in `src/main/resources`.
 Don't commit it with your github username and apitoken, that would be bad.

+Actually, right now it doesn't actually use those fields and it probably won't anytime in the future.
+So don't worry so much about that.

+# Explanation of fields
+Every Vertex in the database should have the following:
+* type: one of USER, REPOSITORY
+* created_at: ISO 8601 formatted date of when the node was created

+Every Edge in the database should have the followning fields:
+* label: not really a field, but always present
+* created_at: ISO 8601 formatted date of when the edge was created

+## User Vertex Fields

+## Repository Vertex Fields